cyberconcepts/cybertools/agent/README.txt

   >>> master.scheduler
   <cybertools.agent.core.schedule.Scheduler object ...>

+We trigger the controller's setup as above and enter the same job specification.

   >>> master.setup()

   >>> jobSpec = JobSpecification('sample', '00001', agent='sample01')
   >>> master.setupJobs([jobSpec])

+Now the job is not executed immediately - we have to hand over control to the twisted reactor first.
+The running of the reactor is simulated by a method provided for testing.

   >>> from cybertools.agent.tests import tester
   >>> tester.iterate()
   Job 00001 on agent sample01 has been executed.